dcarpintero/taxonomy-completion/README.md

 To discover the latent topics within each cluster of arXiv publications, we combine [LangChain](https://www.langchain.com/) and [Pydantic](https://docs.pydantic.dev/) with [Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) into an LLM-pipeline that provides structured output.

-The results hint at emerging research domains around Language Models (LLMs) in the field of Computational Linguistics (cs.CL), such as: '*Vision-Language-Models*', '*Multilingual LLMs*', '*Bias-, Attacks-, and Hallucination in LLMs*', '*LLM-based Agents*', '*Model Alignment*', '*Model Compression and Acceleration*', '*Misinformation Detection*' and '*Mathematical Reasoning in LLMs*', among others.
+The results hint at emerging research domains around Language Models (LLMs) in the field of Computational Linguistics (cs.CL).
 This approach might serve as a baseline for automatically identifying candidate (sub)classes within high-level [arXiv categories](https://arxiv.org/category_taxonomy) and efficiently completing taxonomies, addressing the challenge posed by the increasing volume of academic literature.

 <figure>
   <img style="margin: 0 auto; display: block;" src="https://cdn-uploads.huggingface.co/production/uploads/64a13b68b14ab77f9e3eb061/Ghc69tCVsY-RMXD50PeIC.png">